Dr Louise Noble

 Prospective Honours and Post-graduate Projects

-Louise welcomes Honours and Post-graduate students interested in working in the areas of early modern literature, culture, and medicine; literature and the environment; feminism and literature.
+Louise welcomes Honours and Post-graduate students interested in working in the areas of early modern literature, culture, and medicine; literature and the environment.

 She is the contact person for prospective postgraduate students interested in working on the theme: Water Stories.
 This theme is a research component of the UNE Water Research and Innovation Network (WRaIN).